eliminmax/eambfc/README.md

 It should be possible to compile and run `eambfc` itself on any POSIX\* system with a C99 compiler.
 If that is not the case, it's a bug.

-When building `eambfc`, the backend targeting x86_64 systems is always included.
-A backend for arm64 systems is also included, but the test suite defaults to only testing the x86_64 backend.

 \* *Specifically POSIX.1-2008.
 Compilation requires the optional C-Language Development Utilities, or at least something similar enough.
 It probably works on systems that comply with any version of the POSIX standard from POSIX.1-2001